 }

 The secret field is used to sign webhook payloads.
 When Rodz sends a webhook to your endpoint, it includes an X-Rodz-Signature header containing an HMAC-SHA256 signature of the request body.
-Always verify this signature to ensure the request genuinely comes from Rodz.
+Always verify this signature to confirm the request genuinely comes from Rodz.

 Webhook payload format